stroiman/respect/Documentation.md

 npm install --save-dev nodemon
 ```

-And then add a script to the _package.json_ file
+And then add a script to the _package.json_ file (remember to add a file-glob if
+the tests are not in `lib/js/tests`.

 ```Reason
   "scripts": {